BrucePerens/rigcontrol/README.md

 Some debugging and maintenance commands are implemented on the USB serial console.
 No ham radio control is implemented yet.

-The device provides a WiFi based web interface to a phone, tablet, or computer, and connects to a transceiver via audio line-level input and output, serial transceiver control, and digital control lines for T/R, etc. Some hardware will require voltage level conversion for the serial and digital I/O, and inexpensive devices are recommended in the documentation.
+Without any additional hardware, K6BP RigControl can connect to any transceiver that implements *CAT* or *CI-V* using 5V or 3.3V logic levels or a network connection.
+RS-232 connections require an inexpensive [MAX-232-based level shifter + DB9 PCB](https://www.aliexpress.com/wholesale?SearchText=MAX232+DB9).
+RigControl connects to the internet via WiFi, uses dynamic DNS to provide a public web address, and provides a web-based interface to a phone, tablet, or computer.
+The audio inputs and outputs are best connected to line-level inputs and outputs on the transceiver, and would require padding with resistors if connected to a speaker output or microphone input.
 There is no USB master.
-Control of devices via WiFi and Bluetooth is possible.
-For example, you could link the radio audio to a Bluetooth speaker, or operate using a Bluetooth headset.
+Inexpensive expansion boards support connecting antenna switches, rotators, and other accessories via relays or serial ports.

 ### Hardware Required